woowacourse-precourse/javascript-lotto/docs/README.md

           return null for tickets with less than 5 guessed number matches
 - [x] calculate win stats
 - [ ] calculate earning rate by dividing prize money by payment amount and rounding to one decimal place
+    - [ ] round off to one decimal place with precision
 - [ ] print win stats and earning rate